TornOne/League-Client-Automation/README.md

 * Saving preset runes per champion, lane, and game mode to be loaded upon locking in.
 * Fetching meta runes and summoner spells per champion, lane, and game mode.
 * Suggesting bans for the team and for your lane.
-* Showing ranking (win rate) data for your team's champions in ARAM.
+* Showing ranking (win rate) data for your team's champions in ARAM and ARURF.

 Potential future features include:
 * Fetching meta item builds.